osrf/gazebo_tutorials/install_on_windows/tutorial_9-0.md

     You should now have an installation of Ignition Math in gz-ws/ign-math/build/install/Release.

+1. In a Windows shell, configure and build Ignition Common

+        cd ign-common
+        # if you want debug, run configure Debug
+        .\configure
+        nmake
+        nmake install

+    You should now have an installation of Ignition Common in gz-ws/ign-common/build/install/Release.

+1. In a Windows shell, configure and build Ignition Fuel Tools

+        cd ign-fuel-tools
+        # if you want debug, run configure Debug
+        .\configure
+        nmake
+        nmake install

+    You should now have an installation of Ignition Fuel Tools in gz-ws/ign-fuel-tools/build/install/Release.

+1. In the same Windows shell, configure and build Ignition Msgs

+        cd ..\..\ign-msgs
+        mkdir build
+        cd build
+        # if you want debug, run ..\configure Debug
+        ..\configure
+        nmake
+        nmake install

+    You should now have an installation of Ignition Msgs in gz-ws/ign-msgs/build/install/Release

 1. In the same Windows shell, configure and build Ignition Transport

         cd ..\..\ign-transport